erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 Therefore this control loop utilizes our knowledge regarding the torque output by the CMGs and the measured rotational accelleration to estimate the inertia of the part.
 This should improve the performance of the controller when used for programmed rotations but also ensure a consistent remote control experience for the operator as their speed control will be similar, regardless of the part being handled.

+If we recall that the rotational inertia also scales the impact of our CMG torques during dampening it becomes clear that an estimation of the rotational inertia would also benefit our dampening controller.
+Note how if we were to extend the target input in @Fig:rotation-controller to also include the other rotational positions it covers both the dampening and rotation taks.

 ![Control flow for the compensation of process torques](./figures/process-controller.png){ #fig:process-controller }

 Finally @Fig:process-controller shows the more complex flow of information for the compensation of process torques.
-At its base lies the basic dampening controller, which is needed to compensate any oscillations that result from torques and forces that the CMG was not able to compensate.
+At its base lies the dampening controller, which is needed to compensate any oscillations that result from torques and forces that the CMG was not able to compensate.

 In addition to the desired pendulum state $P_W$ we now also have a desired robot state $R_W$.
 The robot could be an actual industrial robot or any other form of kinematic attached to the CMG platform.